Direct Conversation and Direct Message

 How we analyze conversations and messages

 Filters related to the notion of ‘message’ work with aggregated values from direct messages.
-This applies to the following filters
+This applies to the following filters:

 Language